 The K-6 syllabi aren’t teacher’s manuals.
 If you are new to teaching language arts and math, the syllabi are not going to teach you how to do it.
 Neither is Teaching Tips, DYOCC, Writing Manual, or anything else published by the school (so far).
 There’s plenty of “classical mindset” instruction.
-Definitely take the “stages” classes Laura gives each year.
+Definitely, take the “stages” classes Laura gives each year.
 But, the actual “how-to do this lesson” has to be gleaned from assorted sources and trial and error, lots of error.
 There’s no “course of study” for mom’s who aren’t already veteran math teachers.
 The consultant is your manual.

 The K-6 syllabi aren’t consistent.
 There are really detailed instructions for certain subjects (art) and gaps in others (math).
 Don’t let this confuse you.
 I thought, “Look at all this detail in art; surely, the absence of math facts is intentional.”
 Nope.
 The syllabi used to leave out practicing math facts entirely until 2GRD and then it’s only once a week (Maybe it’s been fixed?
 Dunno).
 You don’t even get through the alphabet in KGRD.
 A child who knows less than half his letters is asked to “read an easy reader” with no instruction on how you’re supposed to pull that off.
 Some print syllabi don’t have the daily reading practice scheduled after KGRD.
 Why hasn’t this been corrected?
 Because, the consultant is your manual.

 Some moms handle all this just fine, but many of us FREAK SMOOTH OUT.
 Or worse, we follow the directions to a “t” for three years and wonder why our kids aren’t reading on grade level or why those stupid Abeka worksheets take SO LONG!

-If you mention this in any of the public forums, the bullies will attack you.
-“This curriculum is incomplete, confusing, or inconsistent,” WILL be met with, “No, it’s perfect; it’s you!” or, “Laura Berquist is a wonderful woman and a personal friend; how dare you,” or, “Yes, there are errors but no one else is complaining; you’re being too detail-oriented.”
+If you mention this online, the bullies will attack you.
+“This syllabus is incomplete, confusing, or inconsistent,” WILL be met with, “No, it’s perfect; it’s you!” or, “Laura Berquist is a wonderful woman and a personal friend; how dare you,” or, “Yes, there are errors but no one else is complaining; you’re being too detail-oriented.”
 None of these logically fallacious answers address the complaint.
 There’s one answer: The consultant is your manual.

 To Save Your Sanity